-The award is bestowed upon a Member, Fellow, or Master of the College who has consistently volunteered his or her services to teach medical students and residents outside of his or her academic responsibilities.
+The award is bestowed upon a Member, Fellow, or Master of the College who has consistently volunteered their services to teach medical students, residents, or other trainees outside of their academic responsibilities.
 This individual should have demonstrated outstanding teaching prowess, displayed exemplary characteristics of care and concern for individual patients at the bedside, and served as a role model and mentor.

 The recipient of this award shall be a volunteer teacher.
-He or she should have a clinical faculty appointment at an accredited medical school.
 The recipient may be a general internist or in a subspecialty of internal medicine.

 The Awards Committee encourages supporting letters from former students and residents, and should identify the nature of the student-teacher relationship between the supporter and nominee.

 - What made the nominee’s volunteer teaching memorable/outstanding and more effective than that of other teachers.